Consistent energy-momentum trace couplings of fluids: IMPLICATIONS

 in general.
 However, it is possible to provide a partial fix to the situation assuming fluids with constant entropy.
 In this case, let us choose an equation of state $p(\upmu)$ which we assume to be invertible so that we can find $\upmu=\upmu(p)$.
 Since the expression

-is a function of $\upmu$, we can use the inverse equation of state to re-express this as a function of the pressure $p$.
+is a function of $\upmu$, we can use the inverse equation of state to reexpress this as a function of the pressure $p$.
 This means, for given equation of state $p(\upmu)$ we can construct the function

 Let us now consider the energy density and pressure in Eq.~\eqref{Harko_field_eqn} and assume there exists an equation of state $\rho=\rho(p)$.
 If this equation of state satisfies

 one would be able to reinterpret the results using a new equation of state.
 The caveat of this approach is that it is not clear whether the equation of state needed would be physically meaningful.
 It so happens that the situation is easier for linear equations of state and we can show explicitly how to map the original equations to the corrected field equations.